-(1) This column reflects the full grant date fair value of stock awards granted during the year as measured pursuant to Financial Accounting Standard Board Accounting Standards Codification Topic 718 ("ASC 718") as stock-based compensation in our consolidated financial statements.
+- (1) This column reflects the full grant date fair value of stock awards granted during the year as measured pursuant to Financial Accounting Standards Codification Topic 718 ("ASC 718") as stock-based compensation in our consolidated financial statements.
 This column includes both RSUs and PSUs.
 Unlike the calculations contained in our consolidated financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the named executive officer will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing the stock awards are described in note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.

-(2) Amounts are performance-based cash bonus awards earned and approved by the compensation committee for their respective fiscal years.
-These awards are described in more detail above in the section entitled "2020 Executive Compensation Program - Annual Cash Incentive Compensation."
+The assumptions we used in valuing the stock awards are described in note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021. - (2) Amounts are performance-based cash bonus awards earned and approved by the compensation committee for their respective fiscal years.
+These awards are described in more detail above in the section entitled "Everbridge Executive Compensation Program 2021 Bonus Plan Structure."
+Amounts for fiscal year 2021 represent amounts earned by the named executive officers during 2021 pursuant to our 2021 Bonus Plan and paid in 2022.
 Amounts for fiscal year 2020 represent amounts earned by the named executive officers during 2020 pursuant to our 2020 Bonus Plan and paid in 2021.
-Amounts for fiscal year 2019 represent amounts earned by the named executive officers during 2019 Bonus Plan and paid in 2020.
-Amounts for fiscal year 2018 represent amounts earned by the named executive officers during 2018 Bonus Plan and paid in 2020.
-Amounts for fiscal year 2018 represent amounts earned by the named executive officers during 2018 Bonus Plan and paid in 2020.

-(3) Mr. Meredith joined the Company in July 2019 and his annual base salary for 2019 was \$450,000.
+Amounts for fiscal year 2019 represent amounts earned by the named executive officers during 2019 pursuant to our 2019 Bonus Plan and paid in 2020. - (3) Includes the \$25,000 stipend that Mr. Brickley received in December 2021 for his interim Co-CEO responsibilities, and \$996 for cell phone reimbursement and miscellaneous fringe benefits. - (4) Mr. Irvin joined the Company in September 2019 and his annual base salary for 2019 was \$325,000. - (5) Includes the \$25,000 stipend that Mr. Irvin received in December 2021 for his interim Co-CEO responsibilities, and \$984 for cell phone reimbursement and miscellaneous fringe benefits. - (6) Consists of a \$90,000 signing bonus paid to Mr. Irvin pursuant to his employment agreement. - (7) Mr. Meredith joined the Company in July 2019 and his annual base salary for 2019 was \$450,000.
+In December 2021, Mr. Meredith notified the Board of his intention to resign from his role as Chief Executive Officer.
+Mr. Meredith concluded his role on the Board on January 10, 2022 and the Company processed the termination of his employment on January 30, 2022. - (8) Consists of a \$100,000 signing bonus and \$145,000 market adjustment payment paid to Mr. Meredith pursuant to his employment agreement.

-(4) Because Mr. Brickley was not a named executive officer in 2018, his compensation for that year is not required to be reported.
+- (9) Because Mr. Huff was not a named executive officer in 2020, his compensation for that year is not required to be reported. - (10) Because Mr. Mark was not a named executive officer in 2020 or 2019, his compensation for those years is not required to be reported. - (11) Mr. Nigam joined the Company in January 2020. - (12) Consists of a \$50,000 signing bonus paid to Mr. Nigam pursuant to his employment agreement.

-(5) Mr. Ellertson is also a member of our Board but did not receive any additional compensation in his capacity as a director.
-Mr. Ellertson resigned as our Executive Chairman effective January 1, 2021 and assumed the role of Chairman of our Board.

-(6) Mr. Irvin joined the Company in September 2019 and his annual base salary for 2019 was \$325,000.

-(7) Mr. Nigam joined the Company in January 2020.

-(8) Consists of a \$100,000 signing bonus and \$145,000 market adjustment payment paid to Mr. Meredith pursuant to his employment agreement.

-(9) Consists of a \$90,000 signing bonus paid to Mr. Irvin pursuant to his employment agreement.

-(10) Consists of a \$50,000 signing bonus paid to Mr. Nigam pursuant to his employment agreement.

-Grant of Plan-Based Awards in Fiscal 2020
+Grant of Plan-Based Awards in Fiscal 2021

-The following table shows certain information regarding grants of plan-based awards during the fiscal year ended December 31, 2020 to our NEOs.
+The following table shows certain information regarding grants of plan-based awards during the fiscal year ended December 31, 2021 to our NFOs.